adibarra/enchant-tweaker/README.md

 <details>
 <summary> View Enhanced Enchantments </summary>

+### More Binding
+Enabling this tweak will allow Curse of Binding to scale with enchantment level.
+Higher levels will decrease the chance of the item dropping on death.
+The effect maxes out at Curse of Binding X, Binding I is kept the same as vanilla.
+Formula: `Keep Chance on Death = 1.1 - 0.1 * bindingLevel`.

 ### More Channeling
-Normally Channeling only works during thunderstorms.
-Enabling this tweak will allow Channeling II to work during rain as well.
+Enabling this tweak will allow Channeling to scale with enchantment level.
+Channeling I only works during thunderstorms.
+Channeling II will allow Channeling to work during rain.
 No scaling for higher levels.

 ### More Flame
-Normally Flame lasts 5 seconds.
 Enabling this tweak will allow Flame to scale with enchantment level.
-Each additional level will add 2 seconds to the duration.
-Continues scaling for higher levels.
+Flame I lasts 5 seconds.
+Each additional level adds 2 seconds.
+Continues scaling for higher levels (uncapped).
+Formula: `Burn Duration = 5 + 2 * flameLevel`.

 ### More Mending
 Enabling this tweak will allow Mending to scale with enchantment level.
 Mending II is the same as vanilla Mending.
 Mending I has ~10% XP efficiency loss and Mending III has ~10% XP efficiency gain.
 The effect maxes out at Mending X. Formula: `Repair Cost = 0.6 - 0.05 * mendingLevel`.

 ### More Multishot
 Enabling this tweak will allow Multishot to scale with enchantment level.
 Each additional level will add 2 arrows to the shot.
 Crossbows take damage for **each** Multishot arrow shot.
-Continues scaling for higher levels.
+Continues scaling for higher levels (uncapped).

 </details>